 SIGN UP TO RECEIVE NEWS ABOUT SHOWS AND SO MUCH MORE.

-Brooks, beloved in the Bay Area as one of its finest vocalists and songwriters, released “Harmony of Passing Light” in 2012, drew comparisons to Elvis Costello, Wilco, Brian Wilson, and Queen, and planned to head right back into the studio to record an immediate, even more ambitious follow-up.
+Brooks, beloved in the Bay Area as one of its finest vocalists and songwriters with 4 solo records under his belt since 2000, released “Harmony of Passing Light” in 2012, which drew comparisons to Elvis Costello, Wilco, Brian Wilson, Queen, and planned to head right back into the studio to record an immediate, even more ambitious follow-up.

 Instead, he found himself fighting for his life.

-Brooks is a part of a rare, vanishing breed in American life: the lifelong artist.
-While more and more performers dip in and out of the pool, content with the fleeting fame that modern social media provides, Brooks is and has always been in it for the long haul, fronting bands and collaborating with heavyweight friends since the late 80s in Tuscon, AZ.
-Now, armed with health, purpose, a sense of urgency, and the most immediate music of his career, he is ready to burn down any stage he can find.
+Brooks is a part of a rare, vanishing breed in American music: the lifelong artist.
+Armed with health, purpose, a sense of urgency, and the most immediate music of his career, he is ready to burn down any stage he can find.